top of page

 Breath control is one of the most effective ways to manage stress and hot flashes.

-• Anulom Vilom / Nadi Shodhana (Alternate Nostril Breathing): Balances the left and right energy channels, calming the nervous system and balancing hormones.
+• Anulom Vilom / Nadi Shodhana (Alternate Nostril Breathing): Balances energy channels and calms the nervous system.

-• Ujjayi (Victorious Breath): A slow, gentle breath that creates a soothing sound, helping to stabilize the mind and support thyroid function.
+• Ujjayi (Victorious Breath): A slow, gentle breath that stabilizes the mind and supports thyroid function.

-• Deep Breathing (Diaphragmatic Breathing): Directly reduces stress and anxiety by activating the body’s relaxation response.
+• Deep Breathing (Diaphragmatic Breathing): Reduces stress and anxiety by activating relaxation.

 4. Bandha (Energy Lock)

-• Uddiyana Bandha (Abdominal Lock): Performed on an empty exhale, this practice massages the abdominal organs, stimulates the adrenal glands, and helps regulate the hormonal system.
+• Uddiyana Bandha (Abdominal Lock): Massages abdominal organs and helps regulate the hormonal system.

 5. Mudras (Hand Gestures)